Aurora: Auroral particle acceleration

 The accelerated electrons carry an electric current along the magnetic field lines (a Birkeland current).
 Since the electric field points in the same direction as the current, there is a net conversion of electromagnetic energy into particle energy in the auroral acceleration region (an electric load).
 The energy to power this load is eventually supplied by the magnetized solar wind flowing around the obstacle of Earth's magnetic field, although exactly how that power flows through the magnetosphere is still an active area of research.
 While the energy to power the aurora is ultimately derived from the solar wind, the electrons themselves do not travel directly from the solar wind into Earth's auroral zone; magnetic field lines from these regions do not connect to the solar wind, so there is no direct access for solar wind electrons.

 Some auroral features are also created by electrons accelerated by dispersive Alfvén waves.
-At small wavelengths transverse to the background magnetic field (comparable to the electron inertial length or ion gyroradius), Alfvén waves develop a significant electric field parallel to the background magnetic field.
-This electric field can accelerate electrons to keV energies, significant to produce auroral arcs.
-If the electrons have a speed close to that of the wave's phase velocity, they are accelerated in a mandner analogous to a surfer catching an ocean wave.
-This constantly-changing wave electric field can accelerate electrons along the field line, causing some of them to hit the atmosphere.
-Electrons accelerated by this mechanism tend to have a broad energy spectrum, in contrast to the sharply-peaked energy spectrum typical of electrons accelerated by quasi-static electric fields.
+At small wavelengths, transverse to the background magnetic field (comparable to the electron inertial length or ion gyroradius), Alfvén waves develop a significant electric field parallel to the background magnetic field.
+This electric field can accelerate electrons to keV energies, sufficient to produce auroral arcs.
+If the electrons have a speed close to that of the wave's phase velocity, they are accelerated in a manner analogous to a surfer catching an ocean wave.
+This constantly changing wave electric field can accelerate electrons along the field line, causing some of them to hit the atmosphere.
+Electrons accelerated by this mechanism tend to have a broad energy spectrum, in contrast to the sharply peaked energy spectrum typical of electrons accelerated by quasi-static electric fields.

 In addition to the discrete and diffuse electron aurora, proton aurora is caused when magnetospheric protons collide with the upper atmosphere.
 The proton gains an electron in the interaction, and the resulting neutral hydrogen atom emits photons.
 The resulting light is too dim to be seen with the naked eye.
-Other aurora not covered by the above discussion include transpolar arcs (formed poleward of the auroral zone), cusp aurora (formed in two small high-latitude areas on the dayside) and some non-terrestrial auroras.
+Other aurora not covered by the above discussion include transpolar arcs (formed poleward of the auroral zone), cusp aurora (formed in two small high-latitude areas on the dayside), and some non-terrestrial auroras.